-8. Examples of promoting and advancing implementation of the Voluntary Principles internationally corporate level.
+8. Examples of promoting and advancing implementation of the Voluntary Principles internationally

+As in previous years, FFP has promoted the VPs directly with companies who are not currently VP participants, at the project and corporate level.
 Sometimes the discussions are about joining the VPs formally, but we focus first on the adoption of the (small "p") principles themselves in the companies' policies and procedures.
 We have spoken about the value of the VPs with companies in the oil and mining sectors, as well as outside the extractive industry.